 - NetSuite and Abvius: positioning and philosophy

-- NetSuite's Social Impact program: what it really offers
+- NetSuite's Social Impact program: what's really missing

 - Donor reporting